vrabbi/local-tap-setup/README.md

 3. Deploy a local docker registry
 4. Deploy the secretgen controller in the cluster
 5. Install TAP with the full profile except for learning center or with the iterate profile
+6. Install any of the 3 OOTB Supply chains
-6. Install Kyverno
+7. Install Kyverno
-7. Create a Kyverno Cluster Policy that will prepare every new namespace automatically for TAP workloads
+8. Create a Kyverno Cluster Policy that will prepare every new namespace automatically for TAP workloads
-8. Wait for all packages to reconcile and validate the platform is installed successfully
+9. Wait for all packages to reconcile and validate the platform is installed successfully
+10. Prepare the default namespace for workload creation including scanning CRDs and an example tekton pipeline.
-9. Expose TAP GUI and all ingress/httpproxy objects using the suffix 127.0.0.1.nip.io alllowing local access from your browser
+11. Expose TAP GUI and all ingress/httpproxy objects using the suffix 127.0.0.1.nip.io alllowing local access from your browser

 ## Delete function
 This will do the following: